mvolkmann/blog/src/swift/Macros.md

 the error message will appear in Xcode next to the offending line just like other compiler generated errors.

+To run the tests, select Product ...
+Test or press cmd-u

 ## Examples

 - {% aTargetBlank "https://github.com/mvolkmann/TypeInitMacro", "TypeInitMacro" %}